andreancardona/job-app/README.md

   Please note - I am not an accessibility expert, just a developer trying to make more inclusive apps, and I'm still learning, so all feedback to make this app more accessible is welcome!

-  ### Testing
+  ### Testing [ IN PROGRESS ]
   For this project I chose to use [Jest Axe](https://www.npmjs.com/package/jest-axe) to catch any potential acceessibility violations (as mentioned above) and [Jest Snapshots](https://jestjs.io/docs/snapshot-testing) for our UI component testing.
-The main thing I was checking for in testing was that props were being passeed down properly, that the data structures were correct, and that the components were being rendered as expected.
-This is great resource to learn about [The pros and cons of Jest snapshot testing](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/#:~:text=Jest%20with%20snapshots%20gives%20you,if%20the%20values%20are%20correct.)

     To see this in action run the following at the root of the app:
       - `yarn test`